IBM-Cloud/terraform-provider-ibm/website/docs/r/network_public_ip.html.markdown

 The following arguments are supported:

-* `routes_to` - (Required, string) Destination IP address that the public IP routes traffic through.
-The destination IP address can be a public IP address of IBM resources in the same account, such as a public IP address of vm and public virtual IP address of NetScaler VPXs.
+* `routes_to` - (Required, string) The destination IP address that the public IP routes traffic through.
+The destination IP address can be a public IP address of IBM resources in the same account, such as a public IP address of a VM or public virtual IP addresses of NetScaler VPXs.
-* `tags` - (Optional, array of strings) Set tags on the public IP instance.
+* `tags` - (Optional, array of strings) Tags associated with the public IP instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - ID of the public IP.
+* `id` - The unique identifier of the public IP.
-* `ip_address` - Address of the public IP.
+* `ip_address` - The address of the public IP.